 • Summarize the main idea and the underlying meaning of the article.

-Adapted from "Guidelines for Writing a Summary" (opens in a new window) by Christine Bauer-Ramazani, Saint Michael's College.
+Adapted from "Guidelines for using IN-TEXT CITATION in a SUMMARY (or RESEARCH PAPER)" (opens in a new window) by Christine Bauer-Ramazani, Saint Michael's College.